Alcoholic Heart Disease

 For many people, lifestyle changes such as exercising more, quitting alcohol and smoking, and eating healthy can manage coronary artery disease.

-• Cholesterol drugs such as statins and niacin: lower bad cholesterol and reduce plaque buildup in the arteries
+• Cholesterol drugs such as statins and niacin: Help lower LDL and total cholesterol levels, may increase HDL cholesterol, and reduce plaque buildup in the arteries.

-• Beta-blockers: slow the heart rate, lower blood pressure, and may reduce the risk of heart attacks
+• Beta-blockers: These act to slow the heart rate, lower blood pressure, and potentially reduce the risk of heart attacks.

-• Calcium channel blockers, angiotensin-converting enzyme (ACE) inhibitors, or angiotensin II receptor blockers (ARBs): other medications that lower blood pressure
+• Calcium channel blockers, angiotensin-converting enzyme (ACE) inhibitors, or angiotensin II receptor blockers (ARBs): These are other medications that lower blood pressure.

-• Daily low-dose aspirin: may prevent heart attack and stroke in some people
+• Daily low-dose aspirin: Aspirin may be beneficial to prevent heart attacks and strokes in some people.

-• Coronary angioplasty and stent placement: the cardiologist guides a thin, flexible tube into the blocked section of the artery, where a small balloon is inflated to widen it and improve blood flow.
+• Coronary angioplasty and stent placement: During this procedure, a specially-trained cardiologist guides a thin, flexible tube into the blocked section of the artery, where a small balloon is inflated to widen the artery and improve blood flow.
 In some cases, a mesh tube (stent) is put in place to keep the artery open.

-• Coronary artery bypass graft surgery (CABG): an open-heart surgery in which the surgeon removes a healthy blood vessel from another part of the body and uses it to create a new, unblocked path for blood in the heart.[10]
+• Coronary artery bypass graft surgery (CABG): This is an open-heart surgery in which the cardiac surgeon removes a healthy blood vessel from another part of the body and uses it to create a new, unblocked path for blood in the heart.

 Alcoholic cardiomyopathy

-In many people, abstaining from alcohol can lead to recovery from alcoholic cardiomyopathy or at least a noticeable improvement in symptoms.
+In many people, abstaining from alcohol can lead to recovery from alcoholic cardiomyopathy or, at minimum, a noticeable improvement in symptoms.

 • Follow a low-salt diet.